CxDrive/aki-guide/_pages/games.md

 title: Games
 ---

 The links below will take you directly to lists of posts tagged for each game.
-If you get a 404, there are currently no posts available under that tag[^1]
+If you get no posts on the page you are sent too, there are currently no posts available under that tag.[^1]

 [^1]: Note from C-Drive: *Trust me, I'm working on it!*&nbsp;&nbsp;